prompted365/fire-enrich/README.md

 ### Configuration & Unlimited Mode

-When you clone and run this repository locally, Fire Enrich automatically enables **Unlimited Mode**, removing the restrictions of the public demo.
+When you clone and run this repository locally, ReconnAIssance automatically enables **Unlimited Mode**, removing the restrictions of the public demo.
 You can configure these limits in [`app/fire-enrich/config.ts`](app/fire-enrich/config.ts):

 ```typescript
 const isUnlimitedMode = process.env.FIRE_ENRICH_UNLIMITED === 'true' ||